 The magical street scenes of Hindeloopen feature cosy little streets and wooden bridges over narrow canals.
 The many art studios lend the old Elfstedenstad (Friesian Eleven city) a colourful appeal.
 The old harbour with its cosy terraces is a popular destination for many people.

-Hindeloopen was at one time a closed community with its own culture, language and unique traditional costume.
+Hindeloopen once was a closed community with its own culture, language and unique traditional costumes.
 The town was, and still is known within The Netherlands and beyond because of its ornately painted furniture and other items.
 This special folk art made the city extremely prosperous in the 17th and 18th, which is still visible in the grand captains’ residences.

 Other remarkable buildings include the Hidde Nijland Museum, the lock house dating back to 1619 with its ‘liars’ bench’, the Reformed church dating back to 1632, and the Westertoren structure from 1593.